Correctness and completeness of logic programs: Relations with declarative diagnosis

 In declarative diagnosis, the reason for incorrectness is an incorrect instance of a program clause.
 An incorrect clause instance is one which violates the sufficient condition of Th.\,\ref{th:correctness}.
 Obviously, by Th.\,\ref{th:correctness} if the program is incorrect then such clause must exist.
 On the other hand, a violation of the sufficient condition does not imply that the program is incorrect (cf.\ Ex.\,\ref{ex:weak-spec} in the Appendix).
 Incorrectness diagnosis cannot be made more precise; we cannot say which part of the incorrect clause is wrong, as different modifications of various parts of the incorrect clause may lead to a correct one.

 Technically, an incorrectness diagnosing algorithm works by constructing a proof tree for an atomic symptom $Q$, and then searching the tree for an incorrect clause instance.
-(In \cite{Apt-Prolog} proof trees are called implication trees.)
 Notice that the actions performed by the algorithm boil down to checking the sufficient condition for correctness of Th.\,\ref{th:correctness}, but only for some clause instances -- those involved in producing the symptom.

 \begin{example}[Incorrectness diagnosis] Consider a buggy insertion sort program \cite[Sect.\,3.2.3]{Shapiro.book}: